 This is why the government’s economic stimulus incentives have always focused on improving the B40 and M40 groups’ purchasing power to boost domestic spending, which includes making homeownership more accessible too.

-Talking about homeownership, you might want to have a look at some of the affordable housing schemes in Malaysia, especially for first-time buyers!
+Below is a list of some affordable housing schemes in Malaysia, especially for first-time buyers:

 Residensi Wilayah (RUMAWIP)

-Residensi Wilayah, formerly known as RUMAWIP, is an affordable housing program by the government to help lower and middle-income groups across the Federal Territories of Kuala Lumpur, Putrajaya, and Labuan to own their first property.
+Residensi Wilayah, formerly known as RUMAWIP, is an affordable housing program by the government (Kementerian Wilayah Persekutuan) to help lower and middle-income groups across the Federal Territories of Kuala Lumpur, Putrajaya, and Labuan to own their first property.

 Low-price houses sold at RM63,000 per unit in Kuala Lumpur and Putrajaya, while they sold at RM52,000 in Labuan.